Skip to content

 Keep any clothing touching a piercing clean.
 Make sure your sheets and bedding are fresh as well.
 Try using clean T-shirts as pillowcases for healing facial and ear piercings.

-Be especially careful of hairspray and powdered foundation.
+Be especially careful of hairspray, sunscreen and powdered foundation.

 Clean Your Cell Phone